The worldwide remote work experiment has made two things abundantly clear:

 1) Remote work is possible for large segments of the economy

 2) Daily commutes contribute to massive concentrations of nitrogen dioxide in cities

 Which then brings us to this:

-With current technology and know-how we can immediately end these emissions by mandating remote work.
-There are absolutely no excuse not to do this based on what we have just experienced.
+With current technology and know-how, we can immediately end these emissions by mandating remote work.
+There is absolutely no excuse not to do this based on what we have just experienced.

 Those leadership teams that get ahead of this by using the current crisis as a springboard to evolve their workplaces into work from anywhere environments are going to experience way less disruption than those that don’t.

 Carbon emission lockdowns are in our future.